TheDramaticBuck/Multi-scale-analysis-and-clustering-of-stress-induced-co-expression-networks/AMI -partition space/README.md

 References on AMI:

-[1] 'A Novel Approach for Automatic Number of Clusters Detection based on Consensus Clustering', N.X.
+[1] A Novel Approach for Automatic Number of Clusters Detection based on Consensus Clustering, N.X.
 Vinh, and Epps, J., in Procs.
 IEEE Int.
 Conf. on Bioinformatics and Bioengineering (Taipei, Taiwan), 2009.

-[2] 'Information Theoretic Measures for Clusterings Comparison: Is a Correction for Chance Necessary?', N.X.
+[2] Information Theoretic Measures for Clusterings Comparison: Is a Correction for Chance Necessary?, N.X.
 Vinh, Epps, J. and Bailey, J., in Procs. the 26th International Conference on Machine Learning (ICML'09)

-[3] 'Information Theoretic Measures for Clusterings Comparison: Variants, Properties, Normalization and Correction for Chance', N.X.
+[3] Information Theoretic Measures for Clusterings Comparison: Variants, Properties, Normalization and Correction for Chance, N.X.
 Vinh, Epps, J. and Bailey, J., Journal of Machine Learning Research, 11(Oct), pages 2837-2854, 2010